brooswit/godot-ld-client-sdk/README.md

 ## Contributing

+This project is not feature complete.
+You can evaluate flags, but that is about it.
+My goal is to achieve full feature parity eventually, but this is a personal project and it will take time.

-We encourage pull requests and other contributions from the community.
+I encourage pull requests and other contributions from the community.
 Check out our [contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute to this SDK.

 ## About LaunchDarkly